Deep-MI/FastSurfer/FastSurferCNN/README.md

 ### Example Command Evaluation Single Subject
-To run the network on MRI-volumes of subject1 in ./data (specified by --i_dir flag; e.g. ./data/subject1/orig.mgz), change into the *src* directory and run the following commands:
+To run the network on MRI-volumes of subject1 in ./data (specified by --i_dir flag; e.g. ./data/subject1/orig.mgz), change into the *FastSurferCNN* directory and run the following commands:

 ```
 python3 eval.py --i_dir ../data \